Data collected by Pega Predictive Diagnostic Cloud

 - Exceptions – Exceptions are sent to PDC for analysis (

 INFOstatements are not sent).
 You can view exceptions by looking at the error lines in the PegaRULES log file.
-Exceptions can contain some contextual data that is a subset of the fields sent for alerts.
+Exceptions can contain some contextual data that is a subset of the fields that are sent for alerts.

 - Performance statistics – The monitored application sends performance statistics hourly.
 PDC uses these statistics to identify overall performance and performance trends of your application’s systems, including statistics for average response time and unique user count.